 We have integrated the ten principles of action covered by this pact, which we have been part of since 2004, into our management.
 These consist of topics relating to human rights, labor rights, the environment and the fight against corruption.
 The results have been very satisfactory.
-In 2017, MAPFRE’s Progress Report was again awarded the maximum score of Advanced by the United Nations.
+In 2020, MAPFRE’s Progress Report has again awarded the maximum score of Advanced by the United Nations.

 This develops and promotes links between the environment, sustainability and financial performance, identifying and encouraging the adoption of best environmental and sustainability practices at all levels of the financial institution’s operations.

 We work to integrate these insurance industry-specific principles into our activity, which seek to incorporate environmental, social and corporate governance aspects into business management, in terms of both opportunities and risks.
 Within this framework, we have adhered to the general insurance industry commitment to support the United Nations in disaster risk reduction (United for disaster resilience).